 - Systematic Errors: Systematic errors can be better understood if we divide it into subgroups;

 - Instrumental Errors: These errors arise due to faulty construction and calibration of the measuring instruments.
 Such errors arise due to the hysteresis of the equipment or due to friction.
 Lots of the time, the equipment being used is faulty due to misuse or neglect which changes the reading of the equipment.
 The zero error is a very common type of error.
 This error is common in devices like vernier calipers and screw gauge.
 The zero error can be either positive or negative.
 Sometimes the readings of the scale are worn off and this can also lead to a bad reading.

-Environmental Errors: This type of error arises in the measurement due the effect of the external conditions on the measurement.
-The external condition includes temperature, pressure, and humidity and can also include external magnetic field.
-If you measure your temperature under the armpits and during the measurement if the electricity goes out and the room gets hot, it will affect your body temperature thereby affecting the reading.
+Environmental Errors: This type of error arises in the measurement due to the effect of the external conditions on the measurement.
+The external condition includes temperature, pressure, and humidity and can also include an external magnetic field.
+If you measure your temperature under the armpits and during the measurement, if the electricity goes out and the room gets hot, it will affect your body temperature thereby affecting the reading.

 Random Error: The random errors are those errors, which occur irregularly and hence are random.
 These can arise due to random and unpredictable fluctuations in experimental conditions (e.g. unpredictable fluctuations in temperature, voltage supply, mechanical vibrations of experimental set-ups, etc, errors by the observer taking readings, etc. For example, when the same person repeats the same observation, it is very likely that he may get different readings every time.